helske/seqHMM/README.md

 # 8591.137
 ```
 The `trimHMM` function can be used to trim models by setting small probabilities to zero.
-Here the trimmed model led to model with slightly improved likelihood, so probabilities less than 0.01 were set to zero.
+Here the trimmed model led to model with slightly improved likelihood, so probabilities less than 0.01 could be set to zero.

 ```
 ## Trimming HMM